Inferring stochastic low-rank recurrent neural networks from neural data: Supplemental material

 \subsection{Preliminaries: Hyperplane arrangements}

 In the subsequent section, we will turn to the question of how many equations we need to solve to find all possible fixed points.
-Recall that it is possible to calculate the fixed points analytically because piecewise linear nonlinearities partition space into subregions in which dynamics are linear.
+Recall that it is possible to calculate the fixed points analytically because piecewise-linear nonlinearities partition space into subregions in which dynamics are linear.
 Each of the linear regions corresponds to a configuration of $\mathbf{D}_\Omega$.
 For networks with low-rank connectivity, we have to consider only a small subset of those, as only a small subset of all configurations of $\mathbf{D}_\Omega$ correspond to $\mathbf{x}$'s within the column space of $\mathbf{M}$ (See Fig.~S\ref{fig:proof_sketch}).
-To find out exactly how many regions lie within the column space, we will need to answer the question: \emph{in how many regions can we divide $R$-dimensional space, with $N$ hyperplanes?} To answer this question in general, we will need a theorem from the field of \textit{hyperplane arrangements} \cite{Schlaefli1901,Buck1943,Zaslavsky1975,Stanley2007}.
+To find out exactly how many regions lie within the column space, we will need to answer the question: \emph{in how many regions can we divide $R$-dimensional space, with $N$ hyperplanes?}

+To answer this question in general, we will need a theorem from the field of \textit{hyperplane arrangements} \cite{Schlaefli1901,Buck1943,Zaslavsky1975,Stanley2007}.
 Here we give a brief introduction.